oneapi-src/oneDPL/documentation/library_guide/api_for_sycl_kernels/random.rst

 Predefined Random Number Engines
 --------------------------------

-Predefined random number engines are instantiations of random number engines class templates.
+Predefined random number engines are instantiations of the random number engines class templates with selected engine parameters.

-The types below are defined in the header ``<oneapi/dpl/random>`` under the ``oneapi::dpl::`` namespace.
+The types below are defined in the header ``<oneapi/dpl/random>`` in the same namespaces as their respective class templates.

 ================== =================================================================================
 Type               Description